From Benchmarks to Business Impact: Deploying IBM Generalist Agent in Enterprise Production: Enterprise Requirements for Generalist Agents

 From the BPO--TA use case described earlier, and from additional discussions with other business units in our organization--including Finance, Sales, Procurement, Legal, and the CIO’s office--we observe a recurring pattern.
 Enterprises consistently identify a set of requirements that go beyond academic benchmarks.
 In this section, we summarize our understanding of what is needed from generalist agents in the enterprise.

-\paragraph{Safety and Trustworthiness (Top Priority).} Enterprises will not adopt agents in production workflows unless they are confident the systems are safe and trustworthy, including: \begin{itemize} \item \textbf{Instruction following and policy adherence:} agents must reliably comply with organizational rules, workflows, and domain-specific processes. \item \textbf{Transparency and consistency:} outputs should be reproducible, grounded in provenance, and free of unexplained variability. \item \textbf{Avoidance of hallucinations:} agents must not fabricate data or invent actions in business-critical workflows. \item \textbf{Configurable human-in-the-loop (HITL):} oversight must be adjustable by the business--defining where autonomy is permitted and where human approval is mandatory. \item \textbf{Security baseline:} restricted access, provenance logging, and minimal permissions sufficient to comply with enterprise governance frameworks. \end{itemize}
+\paragraph{Safety and Trustworthiness (Top Priority).} Enterprises adopt agents in production only when their safety and trustworthiness are ensured, including: \begin{itemize} \item \textbf{Instruction following and policy adherence:} agents must reliably comply with organizational rules, workflows, and domain-specific processes. \item \textbf{Transparency and consistency:} outputs should be reproducible, grounded in provenance, and free of unexplained variability. \item \textbf{Avoidance of hallucinations:} agents must not fabricate data or invent actions in business-critical workflows. \item \textbf{Configurable human-in-the-loop (HITL):} oversight must be adjustable by the business--defining where autonomy is permitted and where human approval is mandatory. \item \textbf{Security baseline:} restricted access, provenance logging, and minimal permissions sufficient to comply with enterprise governance frameworks. \end{itemize}

 \paragraph{Efficiency and Cost-Performance.} Once accuracy and safety are established, efficiency becomes the next priority.
 Agents must deliver results with acceptable latency and without prohibitive compute costs.
 Token efficiency, reduced retries, and optimized execution are crucial to ensuring that deployments scale economically.